A brief history of temporary dictatorships

 On day two, he will go back to being just the most powerful person on Earth, surrounded by hand-picked loyalists, with a compliant, conservative Congress and Court, unprecedented immunity from prosecution, immense grievances and the judgment of a child.

 Perhaps the most disorienting thing of all is that this most damaged and damaging of bad actors achieved this position not through force, but through the process of a secure and verified election.
-Our democracy has eaten itself.
+Like many before us, our democracy has eaten itself.

 Comments